Uberspace/lab/source/guide_nextcloud.rst

 Setup
 -----
-.. warning:: We strongly recommend to use the MySQL backend for NextCloud, consistent with the NextCloud recommendation: `Using MariaDB/MySQL instead of SQLite <https://docs.nextcloud.com/server/20/admin_manual/installation/server_tuning.html#using-mariadb-mysql-instead-of-sqlite>`_.
+.. warning:: We strongly recommend to use the MySQL backend, consistent with the Nextcloud recommendation: `Using MariaDB/MySQL instead of SQLite <https://docs.nextcloud.com/server/latest/admin_manual/installation/server_tuning.html#using-mariadb-mysql-instead-of-sqlite>`_.
 This yields better performance and reduces disk load on the host you share.
 Do not use the SQLite backend for production.

 Create the database
-^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^

-First, create a MySQL database to hold your NextCloud installation
+First, create a MySQL database to hold your Nextcloud installation

 .. code-block:: console